 Failure to properly attend 2 of 4 consecutive plenary sessions (a single interim session may be substituted for a plenary) results in the Potential Voter becoming an Aspirant.

-NOTE – one common cause for complaint (“where’s my voting token, I had one at the last meeting”) is a potential voter who attends a plenary session (i.e., having a voting token on their badge), but who records attendance only for non-802.11 meetings.
-Such a person fails to meet the 802.11 requirements to become a voter, and will not have a voting token on their badge at the subsequent interim session.

 Voter

-A Voter’s badge will contain an 802.11 voting token.
+A Voter’s badge will contain an 802.18 voting token.